CrypterENC/RAT-RATATOUILLE/README.md

 ╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝   ╚═╝  ╚═╝   ╚═╝    ╚═════╝  ╚═════╝ ╚═╝╚══════╝╚══════╝╚══════╝
 ```

-A simple client-server remote access tool with basic monitoring capabilities.
+A simple (it was a simple RAT, but now... 🐀) client-server remote access tool with basic monitoring capabilities.

 ## Components